abhinav2603/viola-jones/README.md

 # viola-jones
 The code is the implementation of Face Detection using Viola-Jones Algorithm described at https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf.
 # Data
-The data is described at http://cbcl.mit.edu/software-datasets/FaceData2.html, and I downloaded from www.ai.mit.edu/courses/6.899/lectures/faces.tar.gz and compiled into pickle files.
+The data is described at http://cbcl.mit.edu/software-datasets/FaceData2.html, and downloaded from www.ai.mit.edu/courses/6.899/lectures/faces.tar.gz and compiled into pickle files.

 Each image is 19x19 and greyscale.
 There are Training set: 2,429 faces, 4,548 non-faces Test set: 472 faces, 23,573 non-faces